De Federatie is an co-operation of local associations from Philips pensioners in the Netherlands.

 Over the last 15 years Philips withdrew from many activities in the Netherlands.
 This lead to a decline from the number of local associations of Philips pensioners.
 Next to that, in the locations were Philips activities were acquired by third parties, new pensioners became member of other pension funds.
 All of this lead to a decline of active members of the Philips Pension Fund represented by De Federatie.

 To stay active and represent a bigger number of direct Philips Pensioners, in order to remain an important partner for the Philips Pension Fund, the LBPG ( Landelijke Belangenvereniging Philips Gepensioneerden) was founded in 2016.
 The members of this association are mainly interested in the way their material interests are cared for at the Philips Pension Fund and in the Dutch social system, but not focused at social activities with former colleagues.
 They are former co-workers from Philips and/or Signify in the Netherlands or holders of a premium free pension policy that was built up in the past before they went into retirement working for another employer or being self-employed.
-The association counted 1875 members in the middle of 2019 and is growing.
+The association counts today 1870 members and is growing.
 The communication with the members is predominantly digital.
 Once per year they are invited to attend the annual meeting in what the policy is set out and formed.
 Members are encouraged to express their views and take part in commissions to help solving specific policy topics.

 De Federatie is an organization of volunteers.
 So we need your support to be able to carry on with the work we do.
 Since only associations can become member of the De Federatie, as individual you can support us to join the LBPG, see www.lbpg.nl .
 In case you live in the Netherlands you it might be interesting to join a Vereniging van Philips Gepensioneerden in the area where you live, or in any other case simply become a donor ( begunstiger) of De Federatie, see www.federatie.nl .